 I'm glad you asked.
 I you love baking I highly recommend getting these non-stick, silicone baking mats.
 I got them as a birthday present from my sister-in-law and I have used them more times than I can count.
 They allow me to roll out my cracker dough really thin so that I can better mimic the crunchy, thin texture of store-bought crackers.
 And, they make it so I don't have to have tons of parchment paper jammed in my kitchen drawers.
 Seriously, buy these mats!
 They're a great investment.
 But in addition to that, don't let not having these mats keep you from trying out this recipe!
 You can still make these crackers using parchment paper.
 And then when you do finally get these mats, you'll appreciate not having to use parchment paper all the more.

 Since these Whole Wheat Sesame Crackers have sesame seeds baked into them, they go great with hummus which is made using tahini, a sesame seed paste.
-In a couple of days I’ll share with you guys one of my all-time favorite recipes for hummus.
+In a couple of days I'll share with you guys one of my all-time favorite recipes for hummus.
 This recipe is foolproof and my life is better because of it.
-I can’t wait to share it with you!
-It’s creamy, full of flavor, and pairs well with so many foods.
+I can't wait to share it with you! (here's the hummus recipe) It's creamy, full of flavor, and pairs well with so many foods.

 While you wait for that recipe though, you should make these crackers!